|

 the sheets which held a sleeping gendarme, ruffled,

-two mannequins slept peacefully alone,
+mannequins slept peacefully alone,

 and a street poet woke and wandered off